5antia60/5antia60/README.md

 ### Hi there, I'm Santiago 👋

-Hi there!
-I am a passionate software developer with a degree in Computer Engineering.
-Currently, I work as a fullstack developer, meaning I handle both frontend and backend aspects of applications.
+Hello!
+I'm a passionate software developer with a degree in Computer Engineering.
+Currently, I work as a front-end developer, but I've always enjoyed back-end related tasks and challenges...

 With a strong engineering background and a keen interest in new technologies, I love creating efficient and innovative solutions.
 My experience ranges from designing intuitive user interfaces to implementing robust and scalable systems.

 - 🛠 &nbsp; Currently working on Lenovo;
-- 💻 &nbsp; Working with JS, TS, NestJs, etc;
+- 💻 &nbsp; Working with JS, TS, Next.js, etc;
-- 🧑‍💻 &nbsp; Coding from home;
 - 📫 &nbsp; Reach me out: <a href="mailto:santiago.delgado2001@outlook.com?">santiago.delgado2001@outlook.com</a>;

 ### Languages and Tools: